multiversx/mx-docs/docs/sdk-and-tools/sdk-nestjs/sdk-nestjs-monitoring.md

 [comment]: # (mx-context-auto)

 ### Cpu Profiler
-`CpuProfiler` is a class exported by the package which allows you to measure the CPU execution time of your code.
-Javascript being single threaded you must be careful how much CPU time you spend on some operations because it can slow down your process or even block it.
+`CpuProfiler` is a class exported by the package that allows you to measure the CPU execution time of your code.
+Given that JavaScript is a single-threaded language, it's important to be mindful of the amount of CPU time allocated to certain operations, as excessive consumption can lead to slowdowns or even blockages in your process.

 ```typescript
 import { CpuProfiler } from '@multiversx/sdk-nestjs-monitoring';